 Statement by the Permanent Mission of El Salvador to the United Nations on behalf of the Community of Latin American and Caribbean States (CELAC)

-I have the honor to speak on behalf of the Thirty-Three members of the Community of Latin American and Caribbean States (CELAC).
+I have the honour to speak on behalf of the Member States of the Community of Latin American and Caribbean States (CELAC).